 - 8. As a result, the following strategic outcomes for health and social care services in Dudley have been identified for the Strategy whereby our commitment is that we will: - Be Fair - Provide personalised care - Be effective - Stay safe - Achieve economic well-being - 9.
-Not only has the content of the draft Joint Commissioning Framework and Strategy so far built on our JSNA and the responses which Dudley people have offered in the consultation but also on a range of existing health and care strategies for Dudley as set out in Appendix 1 of the Framework, such as our Learning Disability Strategy, Older People's Strategy or Health Inequalities Strategy.
-Consequently, seven commissioning intentions have been developed so that commissioning of services will demonstrate - how communication and information for people is improved to help people make choices. - that the service is patient-centred and patient-led and is tailored to the needs and wants of each individual - o commitment to the overall pathway of care and promotion of greater service integration. - o how they contribute to or have the potential to promote wider health and wellbeing and enable people to remain independent. - o how they contribute to the wider socio-economic agenda and - we will develop a transparent commissioning process in which all providers will be able to participate and we will actively seek out innovative ways of meeting our strategic objectives - o all future plans for commissioning of services must demonstrate how they reduce inequalities, promote equity and embrace diversity. - 10.
-These commissioning intentions are the basis for ten commissioning priorities with examples of activity which flow from the priorities as follows: - Overall commissioning services where possible that will reduce health inequalities and contribute to prevention - Staying healthy expand services to improve mental and physical well-being including nutrition, smoking, reducing alcohol intake and taking exercise. - Children and young people's health giving children the best start in life in terms of health and greater integration of services for children with disabilities - Support for people with mental health needs supporting improved access to early intervention in primary care - Support for people with learning disabilities giving greater control to people with learning disabilities over their own lives - Support Older People supporting initiatives that promote health and well-being and support through the experience of long-term health conditions - Support for people with long-term conditions increase in Expert Patient Programme - Planned care re-designing clinical pathways in the light of growing demand for musculoskeletal or cardiac services among others - Urgent care scoping an increase in primary care based urgent services
+Not only has the content of the draft Joint Commissioning Framework and Strategy so far built on our JSNA and the responses which Dudley people have offered in the consultation but also on a range of existing health and care strategies for Dudley as set out in Appendix 1 such as our Learning Disability Strategy, Older People's Strategy or Health Inequalities Strategy.
+Consequently, six commissioning intentions have been developed so that commissioning of services will demonstrate - how communication and information for people is improved to help people make choices. - that the service is patient-centred and patient-led and is tailored to the needs and wants of each individual - commitment to the overall pathway of care and promotion of greater service integration. - how they contribute to or have the potential to promote wider health and wellbeing and enable people to remain independent. - o how they contribute to the wider socio-economic agenda and - we will develop a transparent commissioning process in which all providers will be able to participate and we will actively seek out innovative ways of meeting our strategic objectives - 10.
+These commissioning intentions are the basis for ten commissioning priorities with examples of activity which flow from the priorities as follows: - Overall commissioning services where possible that will reduce health inequalities and contribute to prevention - Staying healthy expand services to improve mental and physical well-being including nutrition, smoking or reducing alcohol intake - Children and young people's health giving children the best start in life in terms of health an greater integration of services for children with disabilities - Support for people with mental health needs supporting improved access to early intervention in primary care - Support for people with learning disabilities giving greater control to people with learning disabilities over their own lives - Support Older People supporting initiatives that promote health and wellbeing and support through the experience of long-term health conditions - Support for people with long-term conditions increase in Expert Patient Programme - Planned care re-designing clinical pathways in the light of growing demand for musculoskeletal or cardiac services among others - Urgent care scoping an increase in primary care based urgent services - End of life care to enable people to die at home if they wish

-- End of life care to enable people to die at home if they wish - 10.
-The Commissioning Framework and Strategy is now the subject of wider consultation in Dudley and the views of the Cabinet on its direction and approach are welcomed as part of the NHS statutory consultation timescales.
+10. The Commissioning Framework and Strategy is now the subject of wider consultation in Dudley and the views of the Cabinet on its direction and approach are welcomed as part of the NHS statutory consultation timescales.
 Consultation will also be made with the Scrutiny Committee on Health and Adult and Social Care at its next meeting.